-- ICBA urges Congress to review the unwarranted federal tax subsidy of the credit union industry.
-At a minimum, credit unions with assets of more than $1 billion should be subject to federal taxation.
+- ICBA urges Congress to end the unwarranted federal tax subsidy of the credit union industry.

-- ICBA opposes expanded powers for credit unions, particularly the proposal to raise the cap on “member business loans,” as long as credit unions remain exempt from taxation and the Community Reinvestment Act (CRA).
+- ICBA opposes expanded powers for credit unions, whether pursued by legislation or regulation, particularly the proposal to raise the cap on “member business loans” or otherwise expand commercial lending, as long as credit unions remain exempt from taxation and the Community Reinvestment Act (CRA).

 - ICBA opposes legislation that would allow credit unions to raise supplemental capital, and in effect, cease being exclusively member-owned entities – a condition of their original tax exemption.